 Celebration takes place at a trailer park for retired persons.
 A young woman sparks some old fires.
 Naked in Garden Hills takes place in my neck of the woods, Bone Valley.
 I made a short post on phosphate and it shows a book about the importance.
 Crews writes about her rape of land.

 Vase: Pluto (Dis Pater) holds his horn of cornucopia.
-Dionysus, the hide the phallus god, also known for his grapes and wine.
+Dionysus, the phallus god, is also known for his grapes and wine.
 A satyr holds up drunken Hephaestus and his hammer, Eros plays with his goose down below.
 See a few euphemisms?
 You often hear about the triple goddess, but pa plays many roles, too.

 King Tut’s Pectoral: Ptah, seated on the right, divides into the Greek gods Hephaestus and Pluto (Dis Pater).
 Creation always has a link to the underworld and nature’s art spills onto the earthly plane.
 Ptah gives creativity to the king and Sekhmet, the lioness gives power.
 Osiris becomes Dionysus and the symbol of male fertility; he shows up in euphemistic forms.
 Apis the bull acts as one aspect of Ptah and often call him a dwarf.